 Declaration of Sentiments

 The Declaration of Sentiments was the Seneca Falls Convention’s manifesto that described women’s grievances and demands.
-Written primarily by Elizabeth Cady Stanton, it called on women to fight for their Constitutionally guaranteed right to equality as U.S. citizens.
+Written primarily by Elizabeth Cady Stanton, it distilled the importance of the Seneca Falls Convention: for women to fight for their Constitutionally guaranteed right to equality as U.S. citizens.

 Recommended for you